Work Experience

 University of Utah (HSC Cores)

-As a Core Director, I oversee the creation of the Software Development Core at the University of Utah.
+As a Core Director, I oversee the creation of the Software Development and Systems Design Core (SD2C) at the University of Utah.
 I form strategic partnerships with academic clients in order to deliver customized software products and services.
+I also actively manage budgets, form infrastructure, mentor a team of software developers, and meet timelines for product deliverables developed with University of Utah expertise.

 Torque3